jdtonkin/tonkinlab/content/opportunities/index.md

 How to get funding for studies, research, and living costs?
 Research costs vary depending on the project, with some requiring little funding (e.g. for petrol to visit field sites) and others requiring more (large-scale DNA sequencing, elaborate field experiments, etc).
 If a postgraduate research project does not fall within a larger funded project, then it may be necessary to apply for further funding before you begin.
 In addition, it is not usually feasible to work in paid employment outside of the university (nor do we have enough TA work within the university to support postgraduate students), so you would need some kind of scholarship to cover your living costs for the duration of your study.
 Some information on potential scholarships in biology can be found here, and it is also worth looking for funding opportunities in your home country.

+Undergraduate Students
+If you are a current UC Berkeley undergraduate student interested in gaining research experience, conducting a summer internship, or developing an honors thesis on freshwater ecology, please e-mail us and we will talk about ongoing projects that may be of interest.
+UC Berkeley undergraduates may apply to work in our group through various programs, such as URAP, SPUR, and BSP.

+Graduate Students
+Highly-motivated individuals wishing to join our group as a Ph.D. student are encouraged to e-mail me, including a CV and a description of background and research interests.
+This conversation should take place well before applying to the ESPM’s Ph.D. program, so that we can discuss fit and identify potential research projects.
+Many funding opportunities exist, such as NSF-GRFP, EPA-STAR, Ford Foundation, Delta Science Fellowship.